KatherineMichel/church-website-and-marketing-on-a-budget/local_church_reimagined.md

 ## Problem

 ### No Website
-The church's previous website, which had been made using a technique called [Flash](http://en.wikipedia.org/wiki/Adobe_Flash), was no longer in existence because [the web host had stopped hosting](https://kslib.info/1013/Blue-Skyways-Transition).
+The church's previous website was no longer in existence because the web host had stopped hosting.
 I made the screenshot below of the website welcome page by locally rendering files that I recovered from the web host.

 ![](marketing-as-is/old-website-welcome-page.jpg)